A Summer of Research

 Now in its 18th year, the Stonehill Undergraduate Research Experience (SURE) offers students an early opportunity to perform graduate-level research in the social and natural sciences and the humanities.
 Their hands-on involvement is a significant competitive advantage in graduate and professional school applications as well as in post-college employment opportunities.

 Laura Dzgoeva ’14, one of 50 SURE Scholars during the summer of 2013, helped to translate Russian poetry, “I am extremely proud of what we’ve accomplished this summer.
-It’s kind of helped expand my horizons and taught me things I never would have learned.”
+It’s helped expand my horizons and taught me things I otherwise never would have learned.”

 Laura is not alone.
 SURE participants often characterize the program as one of their favorite and most influential Stonehill experiences.
 “It’s really just that intense and that awesome,” agrees Philip Gasbarro ’14, who will submit his philosophy research to peer-reviewed journals.